agama-project/agama-project.github.io/docs/roadmap.md

 ## Long term plans (after September)

 - Introduce the concept of security profiles.
-- Extend the "Software" section of the user interface.
+- Extend the "Storage" section of the user interface.
   - Management of MD RAID devices.
   - Advanced handling of Btrfs.
   - Option to re-install a system (equivalent to YaST's "import mount points").